flaviostutz/schelly/README.md

   * RETENTION_MONTHLY     2@L
   * Trigger a backup every 4 hours and keep 6 of them, deleting older ones.
   * Mark the backup created on the last day of the month near 3am as 'monthly' and keep 2 of them.

+# More info

+* Schelly will avoid performing concurrent invocations on webhook api
+* If a backup fails (POST /backup webhook returns something different from 201), it will wait 5 seconds and retry again until 'grace time'
+* If a backup deletion fails (DELETE /backup/{backupid} returns something different from 200), it will mark backup with status 'delete-error' and once a day will randomly retry to delete some of them.